earthly/website/blog/_posts/2023-05-31-docker-image-storage-on-host.md

 ---
-title: "How the Docker Image Is Stored on the Host machine"
+title: "How the Docker Image Is Stored on the Host Machine"
 categories:
   - Tutorials
 toc: true